 Warehousing

 For those needing to pool data in a single large source, you may need to employ a data warehouse.
+For businesses using a data set that comes from multiple sources, data warehouses can be used as a central storage repository before its sent to be analyzed.
+Here, data mapping acts like a seating chart in the data warehouse, telling the incoming data where it should go.
 Here, data mapping acts as a sort of seating chart, telling any incoming data where it should go.

 What is the data mapping process?

-Data mapping can be broken down into 5 main steps:
+The data mapping process can be broken down into 5 main steps:

 1. Determine what needs to be mapped

-You can’t hope to map your data if you don’t know what you’re mapping.
-That’s why your very first step in the process is to identify the values and fields that need to be mapped.
+You can’t hope to create a data map if you don’t know what you’re mapping.
+That’s why your very first step in the process is to identify the data models: values and fields that need to be mapped.
 When doing this, it’s important to think of what your main goals are.
-If you’re simply integrating or migrating data, your mapping may be different (and less complex) than if you are transforming it.
+If you’re simply integrating or migrating, your data mapping process may be different (and less complex) than if you are transforming it.

 2. Standardize your formats